dvdgrth/bits/linux/README.md

 I am using ubuntu.

-## Where to store repos in Filesystem Hierarchy Standard (/home, /var, etc.)?
+## Where to store git repos in Filesystem Hierarchy Standard (/home, /var, etc.)?
 Doesn't really matter.
+I am using ~/git/<repo> for now.